City gates of Alsace - Riquewihr © French Moments

 Strasbourg

-However, there is a city gate in Strasbourg, which dates from the same period (around 1200-1250): the Porte de l’Hôpital (or Spitaltor).
+However, Strasbourg has a city gate that dates from the same period (around 1200-1250): the Porte de l’Hôpital (or Spitaltor).

 City gates of Alsace - Strasbourg - Porte de l'Hôpital © Ji-Elle - licence [CC BY-SA 3.0] from Wikimedia Commons